 Les Miserables by Claude-Michel Schönberg

-Luke Fitzpatrick, violin concerto performed by the composer *Premiere
+Luke Fitzpatrick, Violin Concerto Nightfall performed by the composer *Premiere

 intermission